 Johnson makes use of several poetic techniques in ‘Sonnet’.
 These include alliteration, caesura, enjambment, and imagery.
 The latter, imagery, refers to the elements of a poem that engage a reader’s senses.
-Traditionally, the word “image” is related to visual sights, things that a reader can imagine seeing, but imagery is much more than that.
+Traditionally, the word “image” is related to visual sights, things that a reader can imagine seeing, but the imagery is much more than that.
 It is something one can sense with their five senses.

-For example, lines five and six which are also juxtaposed against one another.
+For example, lines five and six are also juxtaposed against one another.
 The reference to the “raven-winged night” alludes to darkness, fear, and creatures that may take advantage of both those things.
-The following like mentions the “bright and blushing morn”.
-This is very much the opposite and the use of “blushing” speaks to innocence, and the colour of the sky as the sun rises.
+The following mentions the “bright and blushing morn”.
+This is very much the opposite and the use of “blushing” speaks to innocence, and the color of the sky as the sun rises.
 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “fierce the fight” in line thirteen and “gross” and “grope” in line ten.

 Caesura and Enjambment

 Caesura occurs when a line is split in half, sometimes with punctuation, sometimes not.
 The use of punctuation in these moments creates a very intentional pause in the text.
 A reader should consider how the pause influences the rhythm of one’s reading and how it might proceed an important turn or transition in the text.
 There is a great example in the first line of the poem.
 It reads: “My heart be brave, and do not falter so”.